kanhua/CarND-Advanced-Lane-Lines/README.md

 Another difficulty is getting accurate radius of curvature from the white dashed land lines.
 The spaces between each segment of white lines causes more error in the fitting.

-To obtain better results of a frame in a video, one has to use the information of previous frames in the video to help reduce the errors of a single frame.
+To obtain better results of a frame in a video, I need to use the information of previous frames in the video to help reduce the errors of a single frame.
+This should give more robust fitting results.